apache/age-website/src/pages/overview/index.md

   # Key Features
 ---

-**Apache AGE®** is a PostgreSQL extension that provides graph database functionality.
+**Apache AGE** is a PostgreSQL extension that provides graph database functionality.
 The goal of Apache AGE is to enable Postgres users to gain access to graph query modeling in Postgres’ existing relational model.

-**Apache AGE®** is a Top-Level Project of the Apache Software Foundation since May 2022.
+**Apache AGE** is a Top-Level Project of the Apache Software Foundation since May 2022.
 It is licensed under the Apache License 2.0.

 Below is a brief overview of the AGE architecture, similar to the PostgreSQL architecture and backend.
 Every component runs on the PostgreSQL transaction cache layer and storage layer.

-**Apache AGE®** will be compatible with all relational databases in the future development, starting with MariaDB and MySQL.
+**Apache AGE** will be compatible with all relational databases in the future development, starting with MariaDB and MySQL.

 <br /><br /><br />